All Episodes

 So the thing is, Trump and his supporters are saying, well, we have to use these tariffs to encourage U.S. companies to make everything in the USA.

-to which I say, you're not thinking rationally for a couple of reasons.
+To which I say, you're not thinking rationally for a couple of reasons.

-don't have the climate We don't have the climate.
+We don't have the climate.

-Does it matter how high your tariffs go?
+Doesn't matter how high your tariffs go.

-are high enough on, let's say, steel and transformers and, I don't know, automobiles from Japan or whatever, then all the manufacturing will shift to America.
+Secondly, the rationale is that if tariffs are high enough on, let's say, steel and transformers and, I don't know, automobiles from Japan or whatever, then all the manufacturing will shift to America.

 If you're trying to shift manufacturing to the United States solely because of the tariffs, you would need to know, as a business owner and as an investor, you would need to know that you have 10 to 20 years where the tariff is going to remain that high.